faizanraso/wazan/README.md

 # wazan

-Building a web app to track workouts using Next.js
+Building a web app to track workouts using Next.js, React, Tailwind CSS